Ruth Krauss: Personal life and career

-Ruth Krauss married the cartoonist and children's book author Crockett Johnson in 1943.
+In 1930, she met and married journalist and crime novelist Lionel White; they divorced shortly before World War II.
+After her divorce from White, Krauss married the cartoonist and children's book author Crockett Johnson in 1943.
 They collaborated on many books, among them The Carrot Seed, How to Make an Earthquake, Is This You? and The Happy Egg.

 Another eight of her books were illustrated by Maurice Sendak, starting with A Hole Is to Dig (1952), which launched Sendak's career.
 The Krauss-Sendak collaborations spawned a host of imitators of their "unruly" and "rebellious" child protagonists.
-The peculiar definitional phrasing of Krauss's writing in this book—with sentences like "A party is to make little children happy"—became something of a cultural phenomenon when the book was first published and has helped to maintain its popularity.
+The peculiar definitional phrasing of Krauss's writing in this book—with sentences like "A party is to make little children happy"—was based on quotes from children in Rowayton School Kindergarten (in Rowayton, Connecticut, where Krauss and Johnson lived) and became something of a cultural phenomenon when the book was first published and has helped to maintain its popularity.

 Krauss also illustrated a few of her own books.
 In addition to her books for children, Krauss wrote three collections of poetry and plays in verse for adults.

 Recognition

 Two books that Krauss wrote were runners-up for the prestigious Caldecott Medal, which is awarded to children's book illustrators: The Happy Day (1950) and A Very Special House (1954).

 Maurice Sendak characterized Krauss as a giant in the world of children's literature, saying: "Ruth broke rules and invented new ones, and her respect for the natural ferocity of children bloomed in to poetry that was utterly faithful to what was true in their lives".
-He honored her in the New Yorker cover illustration for Sept.
-27, 1993, which shows a homeless boy using Krauss's book A Hole Is to Dig as a pillow and another child holding I Can Fly as they sleep.
+He honored her in the New Yorker cover illustration for September 27, 1993, which shows a homeless boy using Krauss's book A Hole Is to Dig as a pillow and another child holding I Can Fly as they sleep.